-We canceled Session 1 due to strict CDC guidelines regarding group sizes, activity restrictions, social distancing, sanitization, and staffing requirements.
-Depending on protocols and governor’s orders, we might offer session 2 beginning July 6.
-We’ll decide at the end of June.
+The summer camp has been canceled due to strict CDC guidelines regarding group sizes, activity restrictions, social distancing, sanitization, and staffing requirements.
+At this time, we are planning to offer the after-school program, beginning Aug.
+13.

 When will the Summer Parks Guide be published?

 The summer guide will not be published.
 We are committed to providing updated information through our website.

 Who will enforce minimum health protocols for non-city-sponsored youth sports and tournaments?

 User groups and tournament organizers are responsible for developing, implementing, and enforcing minimum health protocols for their events at our facilities.
 The city is responsible for sanitizing restrooms, trash cans, and fields.

 When will senior adult programming resume?